Pre-Alpha · V20 36.1080, -115.1800

 What Minecraft version does Terravox target?

 Java Edition 1.20 and above.
-Worlds are generated with DataVersion 3465 and use the modern chunk format with 24 sections (-64 to 319 Y range).
+Worlds use DataVersion 3465 and the modern chunk format with 24 sections spanning Y -64 to 319.

-There's no hard limit, but areas over 2km x 2km (~4 million blocks) will take longer and use more memory.
-A typical city block area (1km x 1km) generates in a few minutes.
+No hard limit.
+Areas over 2 km × 2 km (~4 million blocks) take longer and need more memory.
+A typical 1 km × 1 km city block finishes in a few minutes.

 Does it support Bedrock Edition?

-Not currently.
-Terravox generates Anvil region files (.mca) which are specific to Java Edition.
-Bedrock support may come in the future.
+Not yet.
+Terravox emits Anvil region files (.mca) which are Java-specific.
+Bedrock support may follow once the core engine stabilises.

-Python 3.10+ and three packages: requests, numpy, and Pillow.
-That's it.
-No Java, no Gradle, no C++ compilers.
+Python 3.10+ and three libraries: requests, numpy, and Pillow.
+No Java, no Gradle, no C++ toolchain.

 Any place.
 Any scale.